codetalkio/patterns-serverless-rust-minimal/README.md

 - [Contributing](#️-contributing)

 ## ⚡️ Quick start

+Assuming you have set up npm and cargo/rustup, the following will get you going:

 - `npm ci`: install all our deployment dependencies.
 - `npm run build`: build the Rust executable and package it as an asset for CDK.